All That Glisters (Space: 1999)

-"All That Glisters" is the ninth episode of the second series of Space: 1999 (and the 33rd overall episode of the programme).
+"All That Glisters" is the fifth episode of the second series of Space: 1999 (and the 29th overall episode of the programme).
 The screenplay was written by Keith Miles; the director was Ray Austin.
 The final shooting script is dated 9 March 1976.
 Live-action filming took place Thursday 18 March 1976 through Wednesday 31 March 1976.

 Plot

 Eagle 4 is en route to a planet to mine for milgonite detected by Moonbase Alpha's long-range sensors.
 The mineral is vital to the base's life support system.
 Due to the Moon's velocity, the Eagle crew, led by Commander Koenig, have only three hours to complete the mission.

 Despite cloud cover and evidence of past surface water, the planet is a desert.
 The team land near what instruments read as a large milgonite deposit.
 Geologist Dave Reilly leads the team to a gully containing a luminescent rock formation, believed to be the milgonite.
 After Reilly uses his laser-gun to blast off a fragment, both the sample rock and its "parent" ooze fluid from the point where the laser struck.
 Reilly finds that the rock is not milgonite, but a mineral amalgam.
 The fluid contains structures similar to blood corpuscles, suggesting that the rock is a living organism: a "petro-form".

 Aboard the Eagle, the fragment fires energy beams at Tony Verdeschi, incapacitating and then controlling him.
 It drives him to proceed to the gully, shoot off another fragment, and take it back to the Eagle, where the two fragments fuse into a larger rock.
 Koenig orders immediate lift-off for Alpha, but the petro-form, apparently sentient, cannot be removed from the Eagle.
 Using her shapeshifting ability, Maya tries to open negotiations by transforming into an identical rock, but the petro-form will not communicate.
 The petro-form locks everyone outside except Verdeschi and Dr Russell, then uses its beams to absorb the Eagle's water supply.
 Over her commlock, Russell tells the others that the rock is glowing more brightly, indicating that it needs water to survive.
 The others speculate that long ago, a natural disaster destroyed the planet's rain cycle, and as the petro-forms drained all the water, they began dying out.